After trade talks in U.S., China ramps up Brazilian soy purchases

 CHICAGO/BEIJING, Oct 18 (Reuters) - Chinese importers have been busy booking fresh purchases of soybeans from Brazil this week, despite the White House announcement that China had agreed to buy up to $50 billion of U.S. farm products annually during trade talks last week.

-Two traders said China has booked at least eight boatloads, or 480,000 tonnes worth $173 million, of Brazilian soybeans since Monday.
+The purchases from Brazil, rather than the United States, show that China is in no hurry to buy U.S. products in the wake of last week's phase one trade agreement that U.S. President Donald Trump hopes will be signed next month.

-While Brazil is China's largest soybean supplier, large purchases from Brazil are unusual at this time of year.
+While Brazil is China's largest soybean supplier, large purchases from South America are unusual at this time of year with the U.S. harvest coming in.

-The lack of purchases from the United States so far this week shows China is in no hurry to buy U.S. products in the wake of last week's phase one trade agreement, that U.S. President Donald Trump hopes will be signed next month.
+Since Monday, two traders said, China has booked at least eight boatloads, or 480,000 tonnes worth $173 million, of Brazilian soybeans.

 Trump said on Twitter on Sunday that China has already begun making U.S. agricultural purchases.
 But three U.S. soybean exporters said there have been no U.S. sales to China since last week's talks in Washington, and none have been confirmed by the U.S. Department of Agriculture.